Richard E. Williamson

 Real Estate Transactions

-Mr. Williamson is AV® rated and admitted to practice before all of the Courts of the State of California, the United States District Courts for the Central, Eastern, Northern, and Southern Districts of California, and the Ninth Circuit Court of Appeals.
+Mr. Williamson is AV® rated and admitted to practice before all of the Courts of the State of California, the United States District Courts for the Central, Eastern, Northern, and Southern Districts of California, the Ninth Circuit Court of Appeals, and the United States Supreme Court.
 Mr. Williamson has extensive experience in both State and Federal Courts.

 In addition to maintaining his practice, Mr. Williamson has been a speaker and made presentations on a variety of legal topics pertinent to real estate purchase, sales and investment to a variety of industry professionals, including commercial real estate brokerage firms, professional real estate associations and real estate investment groups.